A FIVE-STAR BULL’S-EYE ★★★★★

 Directed by: Marielle Eklund-Vasama

-Text and dramaturgy: Minna Puolanto, Marielle Eklund-Vasama and working group
+Text and dramaturgy: Minna Puolanto, Marielle Eklund-Vasama and the crew

 Photos: Mark Sergeev